 Recruiters will gain a more extensive reach by utilizing digital recruiting processes.
 Using digital tools, you can reach potential workers outside of your geographic area.
 Plus, you can reach passive candidates who may not be actively looking for a job.

-Automating parts of the recruitment process will increase the efficiency of the recruiting process.
+Automating parts of the recruitment process, such as HR outsourcing, will increase the efficiency of the recruiting process.
 From finding, selecting, and hiring employees, this can all be automated, saving you significant time.